vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/workflow/workflows.md

 - Add, view, modify, delete, compare, clone and rename workflows.
 - A workflow supports one query component and multiple graph computing components.
 You can search for, add, configure, and rename component.
 - View the lists, progresses, results and logs of the jobs, and rerun jobs.
-- Search the workflows or jobs.
+- Search for workflows or jobs.

 ## Precautions